CODE-ESI-CLUB/Competitive-Programming-101/Beginner/Problems/set2.md

-Here’s another **set of beginner problem statements** to broaden the practice material:

----

 ### Problem 13: Sum of Odd Numbers
 **Statement**: Write a program to compute the sum of all odd numbers less than or equal to `N`.